django/django/docs/getting-started.rst

-ability to live with the rest of your website - in particular, we want to make sure we know what user we're talking to, in case we have things like private chat channels (we don't want a solution where clients just ask for the right channels, as anyone could change the code and just put in private channel names)
+ability to live with the rest of your website - in particular, we want to make sure we know what user we're talking to, in case we have things like private chat channels (we don't want a solution where clients just ask for the right channels, as anyone could change the code and just put in private channel names).

 It can also save you having to manually make clients ask for what they want to see; if I see you open a WebSocket to my "updates" endpoint, and I know which